OneMadGypsy/upy-st7789/README.md

 # upy-st7789

 A simple st7789 driver for 240x240 pixel IPS displays, written in micropython.
-The code should be compatible with any micropython device.
+This driver should be compatible with any micropython device.
 This repo is still under development.
-The code works, but is limited in features.
+The driver works, but is limited in features.
+This driver should work with displays whether they have a `chip select` pin or not.
+Numerous decisions are made based on the pins that are supplied to the `ST7789` constructor.

 ### Community: